Ivie Anderson

 Anderson credits Ellington for helping her create her own unique style and personality.
 Ellington suggested she wear only white dresses and encouraged her to create a stage character.
 He also took the effort to supply her with the right musical accompaniment.
 She quickly became a fixture of the orchestra’s sound at a time when Ellington was defining the emerging swing genre that would soon sweep the nation.
 She gave voice to some of the band’s most memorable tunes of the era, including “It Don’t Mean a Thing,” “Stormy Weather,” and “I Got It Bad and That Ain’t Good,” often considered her greatest recording.
 In 1937, she also cut sides with the Gotham Stompers and the Boys of Dixie, also called the Dixie Boys, and in 1939 she was featured in the Marx Brothers’ film A Day at the Races, singing “All God’s Chillun’ Got Rhythm.”

 In 1934, Anderson married trumpet player Louis Bacon, who had recently joined Ellington’s band.
-Bacon played with many of the best during the 1930s, including Chick Webb, Louis Armstrong and Benny Carter.
+Bacon played with many of the best during the 1930s, including Chick Webb, Louis Armstrong, and Benny Carter.
 In July 1939, he went to Europe, where he worked with Willie Lewis’ band in the Netherlands.
 He was there when Germany invaded in May 1940, and Anderson received no word from her husband for months until two letters reached her in September, saying that he was safe and trying to find a way to get home.
 Bacon and his bandmates eventually made it to Switzerland in July 1941, from where they finally managed to return to the United States.
 According to Lewis, Dutch fascists had burst into the club where the band was performing and had announced that no Jews or foreigners were allowed to play.

 Post-Ellington